VincentA004/Backtesting-trading-indicators/README.md

 ## Data
 The stock data is based on the S&P 500 index and that data in contained in the SP500.csv file
 ## Summary
-RSI & SMA 200 performed the best
+RSI & SMA 200 performed the best with a 25,986% return on initial investment